10 Best Figma Fonts For Your Next Design Project

 Figma has been compared to Sketch in that both apps are similarly designed to mimic the UI of a Mac OS.
 However, Figma was built from the ground up as a cloud-based solution, whereas Sketch relies on Dropbox for file storage and synchronization.
 In practice, this means that designers using both apps can share files with other team members to facilitate collaboration.

 In addition to shared projects, multiple contributors can work on a document in a browser-based interface, with version control managed by the same platform.
 Designers can save their modifications within Figma or export them to a third-party file format like PSD, JPG, PNG, AI, or SVG once they’re finished.

 Figma is aimed at professional designers in the fields of product design, web design, UX/UI design, graphic design, game design, CAD /CAM (computer-aided manufacturing), architecture, fashion, and illustration.
 It also has a very beginner-friendly editor where you can create designs from scratch or using pre-made templates.

 Figma is one of the most innovative graphics editing apps now sweeping the creative world.
 The fact that it is free to use is what makes it so appealing.
-May it is for your mobile apps or some Figma project, you cannot go wrong with Figma.
+To start learning Figma, check out a list of the best Figma courses.

 How Do You Use Figma?